Finding Profit Stability in a Climate of Rising Costs

 In the ancient days (P.C. – that is, pre-Covid), all was right in the land.
 Workers worked.
 Drivers drove.
 And a transportation contractor or road-owner could call a supplier and have a reasonable expectation that the order would be filled and arrive on time (and at a non-gouging price.)
 But then, a scourge spread across the land, and you couldn’t count on anything anymore.
 And, even in post-pandemic times, the situation is probably not going to soon stabilize.

-The construction industry is facing significant challenges in the new year as limited workforce availability, rising material costs, and a declining number of available contracts plague the field, according to Kenneth D. Simonson, Chief Economist for the Associated General Contractors of America.
-Simonson discussed many of those issues during his keynote at Tensar's recent Contractor's Virtual Road Show on February 18, 2021.
+The construction industry is facing significant challenges as limited workforce availability, rising material costs, and a declining number of available contracts plague the field, according to Kenneth D. Simonson, Chief Economist for the Associated General Contractors of America.
+Simonson discussed many of those issues during his keynote at Tensar's recent Contractor's Virtual Road Show last year.
 Since the shutdown of March of 2020, the cost of inputs for non-residential construction increased by an average of ten percent.
-He pointed out that the price of copper, which many see as a predictor of the cost of a broad mix of construction inputs, continued to skyrocket into the first quarter of 2021.
+He pointed out that the price of copper, which many see as a predictor of the cost of a broad mix of construction inputs, continued to skyrocket.
 That, along with other indicators, led him to predict that contractors should not expect relief on material costs anytime soon.

 Simultaneously, new project contract bid prices for road construction basically remained stagnant, if only dropping by a marginal 0.1%.
 Simonson warned that a combination of stagnant bid prices and skyrocketing materials cost is a formula for some contractors to go out of business.
-Still, the economist did offer some reason for long-term optimism as he predicted the new Biden administration to turn its attention to infrastructure projects in the second half of the calendar year 2021.
+Still, the economist did offer some reason for long-term optimism as the Biden administration turns its attention to infrastructure projects.

-Secretary of Transportation Pete Buttigieg is expected to focus less on "shovel ready" projects favored by the Obama administration during the 2009 recovery and place more focus on vital long-term work.
-Since these types of projects are subject to lengthier planning and approval cycles, Simonson doesn’t expect the new work to come online in 2021.
-In the meantime, data collected by the Associated General Contractors lead him to believe that highway and bridge contracts could fall by as much as 11% in 2021.
+The new administration is expected to focus less on "shovel ready" projects favored by the Obama administration during the 2009 recovery and place more focus on vital long-term work.
+Since these types of projects are subject to lengthier planning and approval cycles, Simonson doesn’t expect the new work to come immediately.

 Cost-containment begins below ground